 Hello everyone…what a beautiful day outside my office window!
 Praise God that He is truly with us at all times…and praise Him…that He has the power to do all things…to make the rain fall, while bringing light into darkness!
 As we begin our time together, I pray that we will once more be reminded; that our God is greater and more powerful, than anything we may experience in this life…Amen!!

 This morning, as I’ve been sitting here…listening to some music, while looking out my window to another beautiful day; God began to remind me of a power that can truly go way beyond any so-called power of a circumstance.
-Isn’t it amazing, as to how a circumstance can seem so overpowering…to the place, where we seem to think that nothing could ever be greater than what we are facing at the time?
+Isn’t it amazing, as to how a circumstance can seem so overpowering…to the place where we seem to think that nothing could ever be greater than what we are facing at the time?

-As I look back on my life, I remember so much, as to how the difficult moments of the past made me feel bound up in chains, while trapped within a prison of despair.
-Oh how I felt that nothing would ever change…and why…because I was focusing on where the circumstances had taken me at the time.
+As I look back on my life, I remember so much, as to how the difficult moments of the past made me feel bound up in chains, while trapped within a prison cell of despair.
+Oh, how I felt that nothing would ever change…and why…because I was focusing on where the circumstances had taken me at the time.

 No matter what we face…and no matter where these moments attempt to take us; we must take our focus away from this so-called power that stems from a problem and focus on who God truly is…the most powerful being ever.

 As I was looking through some Bible verses this morning, I came across several verses that I would like to share with you today…and a few of them are found in Acts 16:25-26 and we read… “About midnight Paul and Silas were praying and singing hymns to God, and the other prisoners were listening to them.
 26) Suddenly there was such a violent earthquake that the foundations of the prison were shaken.
 At once all the prison doors flew open, and everyone’s chains came loose.”